 Is the decision a Key Decision?
-(A Key Decision is an executive decision which results in income or expenditure to the Council of £50,000 or more or which has a significant impact on two or more District wards) Is the decision subject to Call-In?
-(Only Key Decisions are subject to Call-In) No District Wards Affected None directly.
-Links to Corporate Plan priorities or Policy Framework Robust Governance (including Risk Management) arrangements underpin the effective operation of the Council and its ability to secure all of the Corporate Plan priorities.
+No

+A Key Decision is an executive decision

+which has a significant impact on two or

+more District wards or which results in

+income or expenditure to the Council above

+the following thresholds:

+BDC: Revenue - £75,000 □

+Capital - £150,000 □

+NEDDC: Revenue - £100,000 □

+Capital - £250,000 □

+✓ Please indicate which threshold applies

+Is the decision subject to Call-In?
+No

+(Only Key Decisions are subject to Call-In)

+District Wards Affected All

+Links to Corporate Plan priorities or All

+Policy Framework